AndrewCogi/DalMuDee/README.md

 * Increase convenience by installing Plugins.
 * Auto completion
 * Works perfectly in CommandLine Interface
-* Use ssh,mosh to access and program anytime, anywhere
+* Use ssh,mosh to access and programing anytime, anywhere
 * Code-Server (VSCode)
 * Debugging
 * Can use Gradle to manage projects (Java,C++ etc.)